 In your application you could also suggest a monthly rent that you'd like to pay.
 This is the rent that the homeowner expects you to pay.

 Also check with the homeowner what's included in rent.
-If it's a house or terrance house it's good to check who is paying for heating, garbage collection, and water and sewage fees
+If it's a house or terrance house you should check who is paying for heating, garbage collection, and water and sewage fees.

 If you're not willing to pay the rent stated in your application you should inform the homeowner immediately so that he/she can take it into consideration.

-A viewing of the home is often a good opportunity to meet and inspect the place with your own eyes, but a lot of the homes at Qasa are rented out without a viewing taking place.
-Since Qasa won't transfer your first rent to the homeowner until you've moved in you're protected from frauds*.
-Booking a viewing just to see that the home exists is therefore unnecessary, and a waste of both yours and the homeowners time.
+A viewing of the home is often a good opportunity to meet and inspect the place in person, but a lot of the homes at our website are rented out without a viewing taking place.
+Since we won't transfer your first rent to the homeowner until you've moved in you're protected from frauds*.
+Booking a viewing just to see that the home exists is therefore unnecessary.

 If you decided to have a viewing you should beware that the homeowner might not want to share their full address.
-Decide on a place to meet and most importantly: arrive on time and contact the homeowner if you can't make it or is running late.
+Decide on a place to meet and most importantly: Arrive on time and contact the homeowner if you can't make it or are running late.

 Ask the homeowner to prepare the lease draft before the viewing.
 That way, if you're happy with the viewing and the homeowner is happy with you, you can both sign the lease immediately on site.
-The homeowner initiates the signing process from their Qasa profile.
+The homeowner initiates the signing process from their profile.
 After the homeowner has signed the lease you will receive an invite per SMS/e-mail to sign the lease.
 You need your smart phone and access to your inbox and Mobile BankID since the lease is signed with BankID through our partner Scrive.
-If you don't have BankID, you can still sign the lease, just contact us and we'll get you sorted.
+If you don't have BankID, you can still sign the lease, just contact us in the chat so you can sign with a verification code instead.

 4. If you don't agree